 - Providing an opportunity for the announcement to sink in, instead of expecting people to internalise it straight away.

-Despite what you might think, you don’t have to set yourself an alarm to resend a message each week.
+Despite what you might think, you do not have to set yourself an alarm to resend a message each week.

 Know when to use @here and Aliases

-Lastly, is something that hopefully doesn’t need saying.
+Lastly, is something that hopefully does not necessarily need saying.
 But be respectful of others when using the @here or @channel.

-If you don’t know the difference, @here will ping the users actively working in the channel.
-Whereas @channel will notify all members in the channel, whether they’re active or not.
+If you do not know the difference, @here will ping the users actively working in the channel.
+Whereas @channel will notify all members in the channel, whether they are active or not.

 Some announcements certainly warrant this blast of notifications.
 But be mindful of who is in the channel and the relevance to them (though @here’s can be a good way to clear out people just spectating on a channel).

 Certain channels will also come with the expectation that most announcements will have an @here.
-Perhaps notification is infrequent, and it’s important that people are reminded it exists.
+Perhaps notification is infrequent, and it is important that people are reminded it exists.

 If you find yourself using @here or @channel frequently, consider using aliases.
 Aliases will have the same result of notifying users, however, they will only notify a specific group of users.